grochmal/configs/media/README.md

     -dAutoRotatePages=/All         # rotate all pages according to the majority -dAutoRotatePages=/PageByPage  # the default

+#### Background images

+Another corner case is where a book has bitmaps as background images for each page.
+This is different from a book where the pages are bitmaps (e.g. a scan which has not been OCRed, in which case the file should have never been bundled as a PDF).
+A page that has text over a background image uses little disk space for the text and a lot of space for the background, which is often not needed.
+We can tell ghostscript to downsample the images whilst keeping the DPI of the entire book fixed.
+For example:

+    -dDownsampleColorImages=true
+    -dDownsampleGrayImages=true
+    -dDownsampleMonoImages=true
+    -dColorImageResolution=60
+    -dGrayImageResolution=60
+    -dMonoImageResolution=60

+Will downsample all images (all three types of images) to 60 PPI (pixels per inch).
+The minimum size allowed is 2 PPI but something along the lines of 30-70 PPI should be enough for most books.

+#### General conversion

-Therefore a decent way to convert books and papers should be
+Therefore (looking at the options above) a decent way to convert books and papers should be

     gs -q -dBATCH -dNOPAUSE -sDEVICE=pdfwrite \
        -dPDFSETTINGS=/printer -dCompatibilityLevel=1.4 \
        -sOutputFile=out.pdf in.pdf

-or simply
+or simply (`-o` is a synonym of `-sOutputFile` for `pdfwrite`)

-    gs -q -dBATCH -dNOPAUSE -sDEVICE=pdfwrite -sOutputFile=out.pdf in.pdf
+    gs -q -dBATCH -dNOPAUSE -sDEVICE=pdfwrite -o out.pdf in.pdf

-For files that do use the extra PDF functionality.
+for files that do use the extra PDF functionality.
 Adding `-dCompatibilityLevel=1.4` makes the file readable to many ebook readers yet it may increase the size of a file considerably.
 And `-dPDFSETTINGS=` can also be taken from the original PDF to save computations (no need to rescale).